hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/10-cloud-integration.md

 ## Create a build

-Now we can create a build with `hasura3 build create`.
+Now we can create a build and apply it with `hasura3 watch`.
 This will return a table like the following:

 ```text
 +---------------+---------------------------------------------------------------+